mikkojamG/NDL-VuFind-ui-components/source/components/molecules/accordions/accordion/accordion.md

 #### Description

 General purpose accordion component.
 Used for hiding/showing content.
+Accordion is set to be initially open.

 #### Properties